blues/app-accelerators/15-greenhouse-monitor/README.md

 ## Alerts

 In addition to reporting the sensor values, the app can send an alert should a particular sensor value be too high or too low.
-The app uses environment variables to configure alert ranges, and each sensor has its own set of alert ranges.
+The app uses environment variables to configure alert ranges for each sensor.
 The alert ranges are:

-* `normal`: describes the normal range of values for the sensor.
-The app sends a `warning` alert when the measured value falls outside this range.
+* `normal`: Describes the normal range of values for the sensor.
+The app sends a `warning` alert when the sensor value is higher than the `high` threshold or lower than the `low` threshold.

-* `warning`: describes the range of values for which the app sends a `warning` alert.
+* `warning`: Describes the range of values for which the app sends a `warning` alert.
 When defined, values falling outside the `warning` range produce a `critical` alert.
-Values outside the `normal` range but within the `warning` range produce a `warning` alert.
+Values inside the `warning` range but outside the `normal` range produce a `warning` alert.

-The ranges are configured using environment variables that include the sensor name and  range to set, following this format:
+You configure the ranges using environment variables that include the sensor name and range to set, following this format:

-  * `<sensor-name>_<range>_low`: configures the lower bound of a range for the named sensor
+  * `<sensor-name>_<range>_low`: Configures the lower bound of a range for the named sensor.
-  * `<sensor-name>_<range>_high`: configures the upper bound of the range for the named sensor
+  * `<sensor-name>_<range>_high`: Configures the upper bound of the range for the named sensor.

-> **Note**: You don't have to configure both `high` an `low` values for a range - the application only checks the thresholds provided.
+> **Note**: You don't have to configure both `high` an `low` values for a range - the application checks just the thresholds provided.

 Some examples:

-* `light_level_normal_low=100`: sets the lower bound of the normal readings from the `light_level` sensor to 100.
-An alert is produced when the `light_level` value falls below 100.
+* `light_level_normal_low=100`: sets the lower bound of normal readings from the `light_level` sensor to 100.
+A `warning` alert is produced when the `light_level` value is below 100.

 * `soil_temp_normal_high=40`, `soil_temp_warning_high=50`: sets the upper bound for normal and warning ranges for the `soil_temp` sensor.
 With this configuration, alerts are produced as follows:

-  * Ao alert is produced when the soil temperature is below 40.
+  * No alert is produced when the soil temperature is below 40.

   * A warning alert is produced when the soil temperature is between 40 and 50.